Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 Regarding responsibilities, I'm familiar with all the main stages of engineering.
 Working on _Technical Research_, _Software Design_, _Implementation_, _Testing_, _Deployment_,
 I showed quite efficient work on the _Full Cycle_ development.
-**Achievements** are 3 apps implemented from _scratch_ and with 4 others I worked on _support_ and _extension_.
+**Achievements** are 3 apps implemented from scratch and with 4 others I worked on support and extension.

 Thanks to fluent **English** and good soft skills, I'm an efficient **Team Player** even in case of international teams.
 Specifically, I have more than 3 years of cooperation with foreign colleagues and stakeholders.
 I consider myself as a responsible person and also take care about others.
-I have production experience of _Team Leading_ and was a _Mentor_ for education programs.
+I have production experience of **Team Leading** and was a Mentor for education programs.
 In addition to team membership, I have more than 2 years of independent work as a **Key Developer**.

 I'm always open to **Feedback** about my work.
 On each project, my professional and personal qualities met or even exceeded expectations.
 At the same time, I see the ways for self-improvement and continue working on my _hard_, _soft_, and _leadership_ skills.
-Currently, I'm recognized as a _Senior_ and for the future I plan to take _Lead Software Engineer_ position.
+Currently, I'm recognized as a Senior and for the future I plan to take Lead Software Engineer position.

 # Project Feedbacks